hcpty/big-and-fast-and-available/README.md

 - Make It Bigger
   - Partitioned Instead Of Unpartitioned

+- Make It More Reliable
+  - Redundant Instead Of Non-Redundant

 - Make It Faster
   - Cached Instead Of Uncached
   - Buffered Instead Of Unbuffered